 Poison in Sugar Free Treats

-7. Xylitol is a naturally-occurring sugar alcohol used for sweetening sugar-free products such chewing gum, candy, toothpaste and baked products.
+7. Xylitol, a naturally-occurring sugar alcohol used for sweetening sugar-free products.
+You’ll find it in chewing gum, candy, toothpaste, some peanut butter products, or even baked products.
 It also comes as a granulated powder.
 Both forms are highly toxic to dogs.
 Xylitol ingestion causes a rapid release of insulin in the dog, which in turn results in a sudden decrease in blood glucose levels.
 Depending on the size of your dog, a single piece of sugar-free gum may cause symptoms that result in death.

 The ingested substance may cause vomiting, incoordination, seizures, or even liver failure.
 Bleeding may develop in the dog’s gastrointestinal track or abdomen, as well as dark red specks or splotches on his gums.
 Usually the symptoms happen quickly, within fifteen to thirty minutes of ingestion, but some kinds of sugar-free gum may not cause symptoms for up to twelve hours.

 FIRST AID FOR PET POISONING

 If you see or suspect your dog has eaten toxic foods or substances, induce vomiting immediately (but only if the dog remains conscious).
 Take a sample of the vomitus or feces if available to help the doctor be sure of the diagnosis.
 You’ll find more tips on how to make pets vomit at this post.